Last Revised, March 28, 2022

 Ethics Alarms offers the following 20 guidelines and rules to advance this mission:

 1. Before you comment for the first time, check the terms and concepts page if you can.
-It will avoid misunderstandings
+It will avoid misunderstanding.

 2. I prefer full names attached to comments..
 If you want to use a screen name, I have to know who you are.
 You can e-mail me your name at firstname.lastname@example.org, and it will not be divulged.
 You must enter an e-mail address, and it must be real.
 If you use a fake e-mail address, your comment will be deleted.
 No comment signed “anonymous” will be posted.
 Ever.
 (Well, hardly ever) If you use a URL as your screen name, I will treat the comment as spam no matter how trenchant your observations are.

-6. Keep comments as civil as possible.
+7. Keep comments civil.
 Ethics Alarms does, at its discretion, permit vulgarity and profanity for style and emphasis.
 I will show limited tolerance for rude and abusive comments and commenters, depending on the combatants.
-At my sole discretion, I may extend special dispensation for regular, substantive commenters here who have accumulated good will and trust, even when they cross lines that I would not permit to be crossed by a less-credentialed visitor [See below].
-While a verdict of “you are an idiot,” may occasionally be justified, I may ding comments that include gross personal attacks, subject to the exceptions noted above, unless it has an extremely impressive substantive argument accompanying it.
-In the heat of debate, Ethics Alarms will tolerate the occasional insult If commenters become overly nasty and personal in their exchanges with each other or habitually so, I will intervene.
+At my sole discretion, I may extend special dispensation for regular, substantive commenters here who have accumulated good will and trust, even when they cross lines that I would not permit to be crossed by a less-credentialed visitor While a verdict of “you are an idiot,” may occasionally be justified, I may ding comments that include gross personal attacks, subject to the exceptions noted here, unless it has an extremely impressive substantive argument accompanying it.
+In the heat of debate, Ethics Alarms will tolerate the occasional insult.
+If commenters become overly nasty and personal in their exchanges with each other or habitually so, I will intervene.

-11. Me: I reserve the right to sharply express my annoyance with comments that I regard as careless, poorly argued, based on partisan hackery, stupid, unethical or ignorant.
-I am prone to be testy at comments that fall into any of the following categories:
+12. Me: I reserve the right to sharply express my annoyance with comments that I regard as careless, poorly argued, based on partisan hackery, stupid, unethical or ignorant.
+I am prone to be particularly testy at comments that fall into any of the following categories:

 1) Those that say I should be writing about “more important things.”
 I do.
 But I don’t have to write every post about the earth-shattering, and trivial incidents can still teach important lessons.